 The nylon bristle brush is used to do massive detangling.
-So, any time that you have human hair that is pre-bonded or in fine strands, this a great brush to use.
-To jump on the bandwagon, companies now market such brushes as “made for hair extensions”.
+So, any time that you have human hair that is pre-bonded or in fine strands, this is a great brush to use.
+To jump on the bandwagon, companies now market such brushes as “made for hair extensions.”
 Oftentimes featuring dubious claims.

 How to Brush Hair Extensions?

-The brushing process should be repeated a couple of times a day and this is something you should not forget to do.
-If you comb it regularly, tangling will be a thing of the past and you won’t need to buy new extensions every couple of months.
+The brushing process should be repeated a couple of times a day, and this is something you should not forget to do.
+If you comb it regularly, tangling will be a thing of the past, and you won’t need to buy new extensions every couple of months.

 Brushing Wet Hair Extensions

 - To brush your hair while it’s wet, after washing, you should first towel dry it.
-Don’t rub it aggressively as it’s known to cause further tangles or matting.
+Don’t rub it aggressively, as it’s known to cause further tangles or matting.
 Just tap it gently.
-You can also use this brushing technique in the shower, if you have a little bit of conditioner in your hair.
+You can also use this brushing technique in the shower if you have a little bit of conditioner in your hair.

 - After the hair is towel-dry, spray in a leave-in conditioner.
 This will not affect the bonds of the extensions.
 Instead, keep the hair soft and manageable.

-Let’s be honest, all extensions tangle, no matter how expensive or high-quality they are.
+Let’s be honest; all extensions tangle, no matter how expensive or high-quality they are.
 Your natural hair tangles as well, so it’s only logical that extensions do the same thing.
 Although you can never avoid that completely, you can do things to reduce the tangles!

 Proper Brushing Techniques

 The first tip is brushing, of course.
 So, make sure to always carry a comb in your bag.
 That way, when you go to the bathroom, you can quickly brush your locks on the go.
 See the first section of this guide for more tips about brushing.